Motorized Star Wars AT-AT

 If you print this Thing and display it in public proudly give attribution by printing and displaying this tag.Print Thing Tag

 This is a walking model of an AT-AT from the Star Wars films.
-It is powered by a 9V battery, a 90 rpm motor, and a switch.
+It is powered by a 9V battery and a 90 rpm motor.
 Everything else is 3d printed using roughly 750 grams of filament.

 The entire design includes of 69 individual parts (28 STL files).
 It sounds like a ton but most of them are small easy prints.
 I printed a complete set of parts in about four days.
 Depending on how good your printer is it may take some hours to clean up the parts and assemble it.
 This is a large model, it's almost a foot tall.
 Make sure your printer is large enough to print all the parts as they cannot be scaled down!

 The non 3d printed components can be purchased here: